xiao1992/BrainHack_finalproject/README.md

-# Interpretable Emotion Recognition from Low-Cost EEG Using Explainable AI
+# Opening the Black Box: Interpretable Emotion Recognition from Consumer-based EEG

 ## Overview
 Most EEG emotion recognition systems focus solely on achieving high classification accuracy, often using black-box models with little insight into why certain predictions are made.
 However, for practical deployment in mental health, education, and user-adaptive systems, interpretability is crucial.
 This project uses a Kaggle dataset titled "EEG Brainwave Dataset: Feeling Emotions" and introduces an explainable AI pipeline to identify which brainwave features and electrode locations contribute most to different emotional states.